Nature, Lifestyle, & Recreation

 Dayton • 937-890-7360

-Aullwood Audubon Center and Farm, a treasured 200-acre sanctuary in southwest Ohio, is an Audubon Center for environmental education and organic agriculture providing activities that increase understanding and preservation of the planet.
+Aullwood Audubon Center and Farm, a treasured 200-acre sanctuary in southwest Ohio, is an Audubon Center for environmental education, conservation, and agriculture providing activities that increase understanding and preservation of the planet.
 Visitors to Aullwood explore a century-old bank barn and other farm buildings that house various livestock.
-Enjoy special events, weekend or evening activities, outreach programs, classes, and nature-themed art and textile exhibits.
+Enjoy special events, festivals, weekend or evening activities, outreach programs, classes, and nature-themed art and textile exhibits.